zotroneneis/zotroneneis.github.io/content/posts/python/coding_with_kids.md

 All images in this post containing children were generated using Open AI's [Dall-e 3](https://openai.com/index/dall-e-3/).

 ## Motivation
-Learning to program isn’t just about learning a skill for a job.
+Learning to program is not just about learning a skill for a job.
 It's more about being enabled to create anything you can imagine: stories, art, animation, music, websites, and more.
 Coding allows us to create things that we like and even have fun doing it!
 Of course, there are also obvious advantages like improved career opportunities.
 Coders are constantly in high demand, and a coder can earn a high income compared to their peers.
 In addition, children acquire valuable skills while learning to code.
 We will take a look at a few of these skills as examples.

 {{< img src="/posts/python/figures/coding_with_kids/coding_is_fun.jpg" width="45%" align="center" >}}